bhisaac/5eFP/5eFP-SRD.md

 ### Skills

 Each skill covers a broad range of capabilities, including those that a character or a monster can be proficient in.
 A skill represents a specific aspect of a chosen ability score, and an individual’s proficiency in a skill demonstrates a focus on that aspect.
 (A character’s starting skill proficiencies are determined at character creation, and a monster’s skill proficiencies appear in the monster’s stat block.
-Each skill is linked to one of the six ability scores.
+Each skill is assigned to one of the six ability scores.
 Once an ability is selected for a given skill, it cannot be selected again for another skill.)

 For example, a Performance (DEX) check might reflect (but isn't limited to) a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
 Each of these aspects of DEX has an associated action.
-So a character who has assigned DEX proficiency to the Performance skill is good at DEX checks because they are flexible and subtle.
+So a character who has assigned DEX proficiency to the Performance skill is good at Performance checks because they are agile.

-See the ability’s description below for examples of how to use a skill associated with the ability.
+~~See the ability’s description below for examples of how to use a skill associated with each ability.~~

 ### Insight